jratliff1215/final-group-project/README.md

 Results - Jennifer - 3 minutes:
 - Does the model work?
 Can wins be predicted with new data?
-  - Add in missing information with other data source
+  - Billboard chart is limited to those songs that have exited completely for weeks on chart or those that have just entered.
-  - Grammys started 1959 Billboard started 1894 - locate all possible historical data
+  - Grammys started 1959 Billboard started 1894 - we could include multiple historical dataset
+  - Changes in the award categories and expansion to include other countries
 - Future features
   - Scraper to add weekly data and populate database each week
   - Use additional, modern data sets from spotify or pandora - does population streams have impact?